Shopify SEO guide: detailed tips on Shopify store optimization

 Now, let’s take a look at how to do each task in detail.

 Structuring your Shopify store means following a logical hierarchy and grouping related pages.
-This helps enhance the user experience (UX) and ensures that search engines can understand your website better.
+It helps enhance the user experience (UX) and ensures that search engines can understand your website better.

 Let’s take the Wirecutter website as an example.
 The whole site structure can be seen in the top menu.
-It’s easily accessible and lets you find anything you may need.
+It’s easily accessible and lets you access various collections in a click of a button.

 Following this example, here’s what a good site structure could look like: